Sly1024/pigod/docs/modules.md

 # Modules

 The server tries to load each *.js file from the `modules` folder with require().
-Modules must export an `init` function and an optional `tagFile` string containing the name of a [riot.js](http://riotjs.com/) tag file.
+Modules must export an `init` function that gets called with an `api` object from the server.

+The *.html files are treated as [riot.js](http://riotjs.com/) tag files, they are compiled with riot and concatenated into a single block of JavaScript code that is returned when `/riot-tags.js` is requested from the server.

 ##How they work
 Most of the "streaming" modules just run a shell command and capture, process and publish the standard output to a *wsPubSub* object that forwards the data through a WebSocket channel to the client.
 On the client each module can subscribe to one or more "channels".